Husker football gets commitment from Alabama transfer defensive lineman Stephon Wynn - NewsBreak

 Wynn is the third power conference defensive lineman to join Nebraska this offseason, after Texas Tech's Devin Drew and TCU's Ochaun Mathis chose the Huskers.

-Nebraska badly needed to build depth up front thanks to multiple losses, including Damion Daniels pursuing a professional career, Ben Stille using up his eligibility, and Deontre Thomas moving on from football, and the transfers of Casey Rogers and Jordon Riley to Oregon.
+Nebraska badly needed to build depth up front thanks to graduation losses, and the transfers of Casey Rogers and Jordon Riley to Oregon.

 Nebraska has now added 14 transfers to its roster this offseason.